ohlerlab/Riboseq_Pipeline/README.md

 [Link to MDC HPC package installation.](https://guix.mdc-berlin.de/package/singularity) [Link to guide.](https://sylabs.io/guides/3.0/user-guide/installationhtml)

-*Note: If you already have conda installed, it might interfer with Singularity.*
+*Note: If you already have conda installed, it might interfere with Singularity.*

 <details><summary>Click here for a fix</summary>
 <p>

-    Add this to the end of your path, e.g. `.bashrc` on linux
+    Add this to the end of your `~/.bashrc` file

     ```
     export PATH=$PATH:/usr/bin